A sound wave has a physical volume that can be greater in pitch or longer in duration. Changing pitch and duration varies with each instrument.

 Fingers press more than one key, vocal chords readjust, despite their current position, and percussionists strike sequential drums.
 Likewise, brass players' fingers and lips are caught in action to lengthen or shorten a note's duration.
 This mostly happens in quick succession!

 Beginning musicians may compress/decompress their sound waves too much or too little, resulting in sounds that are too high or low (sharp or flat).
-It helps to listen for notes' relation to one another for the correct pitch.

 To play in tune, wind instrumentalists tighten or loosen their lips, and string players subtly adjust their fingers up or down.
+They listen for notes' relation to one another for correct pitch.

 Since we understand a sound wave, we may use its pitch and duration as a brush stroke.
 Our artistry will improve the more we learn to control any physical dimensions a wave travels along.